univention/univention-corporate-server/doc/manual/ip-config/radius.rst

 access requests.

 The RADIUS app can also be installed on UCS\@school systems.
-In this case, the network access can be given to users or groups regardless of the Internet rule or computer room settings.
+In this case, the network access can be given to users or groups regardless of the internet rule or computer room settings.

 .. _ip-config-radius-configuration: